parithiremo-collab/organicvegies/replit.md

-# FreshHarvest - Organic Marketplace Platform
+# Ulavar Angadi - Organic Marketplace Platform

 ## Overview
-FreshHarvest is a comprehensive organic marketplace platform designed to connect farmers, agents, and customers.
+Ulavar Angadi is a comprehensive organic marketplace platform designed to connect farmers, agents, and customers.
 It features a 5-role ecosystem (Customer, Farmer, Agent, Admin, SuperAdmin), multi-language support, and dual payment integration (Stripe for card payments and Razorpay for UPI).
 The platform aims to provide a seamless and secure experience for buying and selling organic products.

 ## User Preferences
 I prefer detailed explanations.